Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-Simultaneously to switching off the ODT2, at $t = 0$, we quench on a repulsive optical speckle disorder potential $V(\mathbf{r})$, with position vector $\mathbf{r}$, created by \SI{532}{\nano\meter} laser light, see Refs.~\cite{nagler_cloud_2020, nagler_ultracold_2022, hiebel_characterizing_2023} for details.
-Spatially, it consists of anisotropic grains with typical sizes of $\eta_{x,y}^2 \times \eta_z = (\SI{750}{\nano\meter})^2 \times \SI{10.2}{\micro\meter}$, where $\eta_{x,y}$ and $\eta_z$ are the correlation lengths along the respective directions~\cite{nagler_cloud_2020, nagler_observing_2022, kuhn_coherent_2007}.
+Simultaneously to switching off the ODT2, at $t = 0$, we quench on a repulsive optical speckle disorder potential $V(\mathbf{r})$, created by \SI{532}{\nano\meter} laser light, see Refs.~\cite{nagler_ultracold_2022, hiebel_characterizing_2024} for details.
+Spatially, it consists of anisotropic grains with typical sizes of $\eta_{x,y}^2 \times \eta_z = (\SI{750}{\nano\meter})^2 \times \SI{10.2}{\micro\meter}$, where $\eta_{x,y}$ and $\eta_z$ are the correlation lengths along the respective directions~\cite{nagler_observing_2022, kuhn_coherent_2007}.
 We characterize the strength of the disorder by its spatial average $\avg{V}$.
-Technically, we can tune the rate \decorrrate{} at which the disorder decorrelates and another speckle realization emerges that has no resemblance to the original realization, see Fig.~\ref{fig1}(c).
-While the local details of the disorder potential change significantly with time, its statistical properties, such as correlation length or mean potential, do not~\cite{nagler_ultracold_2022, hiebel_characterizing_2023}.
-Hence, we realize a time-varying stochastic force field for our atom cloud allowing for stochastic Fermi acceleration (Fig.~\ref{fig1}(d)).
-In the following, we realize decorrelation rates up to $\decorrrate = \SI{3.5}{\per\milli\second}$ to study the effect on the diffusion of non-interacting atoms in either weak ($\disorderstrength = \SI{123}{\nano K} \times \boltzmann \approx 0.2\,E_F$) or stronger ($\disorderstrength = \SI{401}{\nano K} \times \boltzmann \approx 0.5\,E_F$) disorder, see Appendix~\ref{app:experimental_details}.
+Technically, we can tune the rate \decorrrate{} at which the disorder decorrelates and another speckle realization emerges that shares no resemblance to the original, see Fig.~\ref{fig1}(c).
+While the local details of the disorder potential change significantly with time, its statistical properties, such as correlation length or mean potential, do not.
+Hence, we realize a time-varying stochastic force field for our atom cloud, allowing for stochastic Fermi acceleration (Fig.~\ref{fig1}(d)), for details see Refs.~\cite{nagler_ultracold_2022, hiebel_characterizing_2024}.
+In the following, we realize decorrelation rates up to $\decorrrate = \SI{3.5}{\per\milli\second}$ to study the effect on the diffusion of non-interacting atoms in either weak ($\disorderstrength = \SI{123}{\nano K} \times \boltzmann \approx 0.2\, E_F$) or stronger ($\disorderstrength = \SI{401}{\nano K} \times \boltzmann \approx 0.5\, E_F$) disorder, see Supplemental Material.
 We note that, even in the static case, our three-dimensional disorder potential does not allow for any classically bound states~\cite{pilati_dilute_2010, sanchez-palencia_disorder-induced_2008}.
 We further emphasize that the atom cloud never crosses into the regimes of dimensionality lower than $d=3$.
-Nevertheless, we still analyze the diffusive expansion only along one dimension as the atoms are prohibited from expanding along the $x$ and $z$ directions.
+Nevertheless, we still analyze the diffusive expansion only along one dimension, $d = 1$, as the atoms are prohibited from expanding along the $x$ and $z$ directions.